Why you should calculate average hours worked

 Planning your annual labour budget

-You might also need to revisit your labour budget throughout the year to accommodate for shifts in employment levels, especially if your business goes through busy seasons or only operates for part of the year.
+You might also need to revisit your labour budget throughout the year to account for shifts in employment levels, especially if your business goes through busy seasons or only operates for part of the year.
 You can calculate the average hours worked throughout the year to adjust when necessary for these shifts.

 Calculating hourly wages